plogs/asopposedtowhat.com/content/posts/devils-advocate-000.md

 draft: true
 ---

+# Intro
-# Welcome once again to The Devil's Advocate
+"Welcome once again to The Devil's Advocate"

-Here's, Steve
+"Here's, Steve"

 (Similiar to http://www.lehtoslaw.com)

 ## YouTube things not to say

-* Now let's get started!
+* Let's get started!
 * Remember to subscribe
 * Click the bell, etc.